 Are you an introvert or an extrovert?
 It’s a question everyone’s been asked at some point in their lives—one which carries a lot of weight.
 Professionals often wrap their identities up in these two categories, not knowing there are other options that might better suit their personalities, such as ambivert or omnivert.

-You know the stereotypes, managers and salespeople need to be confident, passionate, and bold extroverts, while IT personnel, copywriters, and administrators should be analytical, organized, and quiet introverts.
-We feel pressured to fit the mold, when in reality, most people are neither introverts or extroverts.
+You know the stereotypes.
+Managers and salespeople need to be confident, passionate, and bold extroverts, while IT personnel, copywriters, and administrators should be analytical, organized, and quiet introverts.
+Jobs for introverts tend to have a lot of social isolation.
+We feel pressured to fit the mold, when in reality, most people are neither introverts nor extroverts.
+Someone might be an outgoing introvert or an antisocial extrovert.
+We don’t always fit into a neat little category.
 According to Barry Smith, the director of the Laboratories of Human Psychophysiology at the University of Maryland, 68 percent of the population are ambiverts.

-Leaders who want their companies to thrive must break out of the introvert/extrovert box.
+Leaders who want their companies to thrive must break out of the introvert and extrovert box.
 When labeled as either, it produces limiting beliefs about what someone can or can’t do and drastically affects how people interact with each other at work.

-- Ways to adopt more personality traits that are similar to ambiverts in social settings.
+- Learn how to adopt more personality traits that are similar to ambiverts in social settings.

-Before diving into what an ambivert and an omnivert are, leaders must first understand what introverted versus extroverted means.
 Most people have a misconception that introversion and extroversion dictate a person’s social preferences.
-However, the real difference is introverts recharge when they are alone.
+However, the real sign of an introvert is that they recharge when they are alone.
 Extroverts, on the other hand, recharge when they are with people.

-For example, as a leader, they might command people’s attention during meetings, but they also pause, ask questions, and demonstrate excellent listening skills.
+For example, as a leader, an ambivert might command people’s attention during meetings, but they also pause, ask questions, and demonstrate good listening skills.

 CEOs and upper-level executives who are ambiverts thrive because they have a more flexible, versatile, and stable leadership style.
 They know how to meet their team members where they’re at because they have both introverted and extroverted qualities.

 For instance, at a work conference, an omnivert could be a rockstar—socializing and making as many business connections as possible.
-However, at night, they recharge by locking themselves in their hotel room, refusing to come out to dinner with the rest of the team.
+However, at night, they recharge by locking themselves in their hotel room, refusing contact with the team.

 An Ambivert vs. Omnivert in the Workplace